How To Sell Software: What I Did To Make $261,225 In 20 Days Even Though I’m Not A Programmer

 For Long Tail Pro, I actually made several rookie mistakes, and the first programmer I hired did not work out well.
 Rather than share the sad story of what I did wrong, let me just share some tips that I learned for hiring a great programmer.

-Finally, I’ve learned that you get what you pay for.
+Fifth and finally, I've learned that you get what you pay for.
 Most of the time, the more expensive programmers are going to do the best job and perhaps save you money in the long run.
-The very first programmer I hired, I tried cutting corners and found someone cheap…not good!
-My second attempt, I found the most qualified…period.
+The very first programmer I hired was someone cheap, and as a result they tried cutting corners…not good!
+My second attempt, I invested more and found the most qualified and more success…period.

 A Slow and Fast Approach I Took to Launch My Product